CohesiveCode/STFATE/app/Notes/gen_notes.md

 * Frictn - Friction coefficient between cloud and estuary bottom
 * F1 - Modificaiton factor used on computing the resistance of the friction force to the collapse of a quadrant of an oblate spheriod
 * alambda - Dissipation factor used in computing horizontal diffusion cofficient by four-thirds law
-* akyo - maximum value of vertical diffusion coefficient
+* akyo - maximum vaslue of vertical diffusion coefficient

-# Definitions from the textbook
+## Definitions from the textbook
 * NTRIAL - Trial solution number
 * DT - Time step in seconds
 * IPLUNG - State of the cloud